-- Women aged 40 to 69 years old who do not meet the above criteria should check out the Community Mammobus Programme where Singaporeans will pay between $0-$10 for screening, PRs will pay between $25-$35 for screening and foreigners will pay $125 (but will need a referral letter from a GP).
+- Women aged 40–69 years old who do not meet the above criteria should check out the Community Mammobus Programme where Singaporeans will pay between $0-$10 for screening, PRs will pay $25-$35 for screening and foreigners will pay $107 (but will need a referral letter from a GP).
 All aboard the Mammobus, people!

 There are also a few private centres around Singapore offering mammograms and breast screenings.
 If you have medical insurance, do check to see whether you may be covered for these tests.
 You can either make an appointment directly, or get a referral through a GP (which would usually be the case if you are claiming on insurance):

-- Orchard Imaging Centre (OIC) is located on Orchard Road and you can make your appointments online via its website.
+- Orchard Imaging Centre (OIC) is located on Orchard Road and you can make your appointments online.

-- Head over to Mammo-Care Singapore where you can book appointments Monday to Saturday online for consults and mammograms.
-A mammogram and ultrasound will cost you $245, and it’s located in Paragon Medical Suite.
+- Head over to Mammo-Care Singapore where you can book appointments (Monday to Saturday) online for consults and mammograms.
+A mammogram and ultrasound will cost you $245.

 - You can also get a mammogram in one of the major hospitals in Singapore, so speak to your GP who will be able to advise on the best and most accessible option for you.